 Americans for Prosperity is registered under the IRS code as a 501(c)(4).
 As such, it is not required, nor does it, disclose its donors.
 It is allowed to advocate for political issues, but cannot solicit votes for a specific candidate.
 Its sister organization, Americans for Prosperity Foundation, is a 501(c)(3), a designation that allows donations to be tax-deductible but has restrictions on political activity.
-Due to their 501(c)(4) status most donors are unknown (dark money).
+Due to their 501(c)(4) status, most donors are unknown (dark money).
 According to Open Secrets AFP has donated/supported Republicans 99% of the time.

 Analysis / Bias

-In review, AFP has advocated for opposition to Obama administration initiatives such as global warming regulation, the Patient Protection and Affordable Care Act, the expansion of Medicaid and economic stimulus.
+In review, AFP has advocated for opposition to Obama administration initiatives such as global warming regulation, the Patient Protection, and the Affordable Care Act, the expansion of Medicaid and economic stimulus.
 It helped turn back cap and trade, the major environmental proposal of Obama’s first term.
 AFP advocated for limits on the collective bargaining rights of public-sector trade unions and for right-to-work laws, and it opposed raising the federal minimum wage.

 The Americans for Prosperity website features sections such as “Latest Actions”, which highlights their advocacy.
 There is also a section called “Our Focus”, which highlights news by AFP such as this: NEW REPORT: The Right Way to Stop Government Shutdowns and Budgeting by Crisis.
-Finally, they offer a section called “Newsroom”, which publishes right leaning news stories such as this: Congress, stop budgeting by crisis.
+Finally, they offer a section called “Newsroom”, which publishes right-leaning news stories such as this: Congress, stop budgeting by crisis.
 This story is properly sourced to Pew Research.

 Editorially, AFP supports a Libertarian/Conservative Republican perspective.
-For example, with climate change they support a free market approach, while not denying that global warming is human influenced, Five Myths About the Latest Carbon Tax Proposal.
-When covering President Trump they often agree with his policies, however they also criticize the President when they disagree: AFP Urges Trump Administration to Stop Escalating Trade War.
-In general, AFP supports free market Libertarian principles, but often fails fact checks due to their political ads.
+For example, with climate change they support a free-market approach, while not denying that global warming is human-influenced, Five Myths About the Latest Carbon Tax Proposal.
+When covering President Trump they often agree with his policies, however, they also criticize the President when they disagree: AFP Urges Trump Administration to Stop Escalating Trade War.
+In general, AFP supports free-market Libertarian principles but often fails fact checks due to their political ads.

 A factual search reveals numerous failed fact checks with a small sampling listed below.